diannedejesus/debt_tracker/readme.md

     - Sends a special link to a page that verifies newly created accounts.
     - alternativly a process can be added to the login process for this.

-NOTE:: Check testing routes with postmen or similar app to ensure restrintion work. [research] NOTE:: Verify callback and awaits in same application.
-Is it ok?? [research] DONE:: Verify render vs redirect?? [research]
+NOTE:: Check testing routes with postmen or similar app to ensure restrictions work. [research] NOTE:: Revisit tests
-NOTE:: How to validate a comment field
-NOTE:: Revisit tests
 NOTE:: verify error handling, throw errors [research] NOTE:: submitting request for delete or others without forms [research] NOTE:: try consolidating views
 NOTE:: removing all saved session to prevent access to revoked user.
-NOTE:: verify changeing password hashing to data model -->
+NOTE:: verify changeing password hashing to data model

+DONE:: Verify callback and awaits in same application.
+Is it ok?? [research] DONE:: Verify render vs redirect?? [research]
+Done:: How to validate a comment field
+ -->

 ### Completed